EURO GOVT-Spanish yields rise as Moody's downgrades regions

 “Recent comments indicated that Prime Minister Rajoy has no real urgency to request a bailout and that has taken some steam off the rally and the downgrade of the regions is adding to the negative newsflow,” Commerzbank strategist Michael Leister said.

-“The market is realising that the momentum we had ... last week will most likely not be followed up by a quick aid request by Spain and that’s prompting some profit-taking.
+“The market is realising that the momentum we had with a lot of events last week will most likely not be followed up by a quick aid request by Spain and that’s prompting some profit- taking.
 We don’t expect a sharp correction but a bit of a pullback.”

+Spanish 10-year yields were last 3 basis points up on the day at 5.55 percent.
+Earlier in the day, they rose to 5.59 percent, retreating from a six-month low of 5.297 plumbed on Friday after Moody’s kept the country’s sovereign rating one notch above ‘junk’ status.

 Two-year yields popped back above the 3 percent mark they broke for the first time in over a month last week.